makersacademy/chitter-challenge/README.md

 A user should be able to send a peep.

 Wrote a feature test for sending a peep.
-The peep content should be able to be entered in a form, the form submitted, then the peep should be displayed.
+The peep content should be able to be entered in a form, the form submitted, then the peep should be displayed back on the homepage.

+- Added button on homepage to go to /peeps/new.
+- Added form posting to /peeps, with field for content and 'Peep' button.
+- Added route for post /peeps.
+- In that route, added logic to connect to the correct database with PG, then insert the peep content into the peep table, then redirect to homepage.

+Green.

+### Refactoring to Peep.create

+The logic currently in the controller should be handled by the model.

+Wrote a unit test for Peep.create, which creates a new peep

 <!--